Edina developer teams with California firm on Arbor Lakes office park in Maple Grove

 Endeavor Development Principal Josh Budish said the next project "is a prime development site" in an area teeming with demand for more industrial spaces, close to major highways and adjacent to high-end retail shops.

 The area has enjoyed "low vacancy and high levels of demand" over the past several quarters, Budish said.
-Budish opened Endeavor Development firm in January after years developing commercial and industrial real estate for Duke Realty.
+Budish opened Endeavor Development in January after years developing commercial and industrial real estate for Indianapolis-based Duke Realty, which built the first phase of the Arbor Lakes Business Park.

 Both new buildings at Arbor Lakes will feature 32-foot clear heights, sprinkler systems, dock doors and one car parking stall for every 1,000 square feet.
 The buildings will share a 180-foot truck court and will be built to accommodate a variety of prospective business tenants, officials said.